rpm-software-management/dnf5/doc/commands/download.8.rst

 ``--urlprotocol``
     | To be used together with ``--url``.
 It filters out the URLs to the specified protocols: ``http``, ``https``, ``ftp``, or ``file``.
 This option can be used multiple times.

+``--arch``
+    | Limit to packages of given architectures.
+This option can be used multiple times.

 Examples